Laura Greene, Psy.D.

-She has worked with clients to help them overcome a variety of issues, including depression, anxiety, AD/HD and behavior problems, among others.
-She specializes in providing thorough evaluations that help a client to identify strengths and problems and a treatment plan to improve their daily functioning.
+Dr. Greene has provided therapy to clients to help them overcome a variety of issues, including life stresses and transitions, relationship issues, depression, anxiety, AD/HD and behavior problems, among others.
+In addition, she specializes in providing thorough evaluations that help a client to identify strengths and problems and a treatment plan to improve their daily functioning.

 Dr. Greene earned her Bachelor’s degree at The College of the Holy Cross in Worcester, MA before going on to earn her Master’s and Doctorate degrees in Psychology at Rutgers, The State University of New Jersey.

 Cecelia Bailey is a Licensed Clinical Social Worker who provides therapy to adolescents and adults, using a client-centered, eclectic approach tailored to the unique needs of each client.
 Her preferred treatment approaches include Cognitive Behavioral Therapy, Supportive Therapy and Dialectical Behavioral Therapy.
 She believes that change happens when people are given the guidance they need to draw on their own strengths and realize their potential to live a fulfilling, happy life.

 Cecelia has over 10 years experience in a variety of settings with diverse clients providing both long term and brief interventions.
 She has worked within the state prison system, a state psychiatric hospital, several outpatient mental health clinics and private practice, providing crisis services, intensive in-home services, group counseling, family counseling and individual counseling.

 Her areas of expertise include: anxiety, depression, teens with self-injurious behaviors/behavior issues, phase of life changes, life stresses, emotional regulation, problems in relationships, problems at school or work and low self-esteem.